-First Citizens Bank has been a part of the U.S. banking system for the last 120 years.
-The Raleigh, North Carolina-based bank now operates more than 500 branches across dozens of states and uses different routing numbers, depending on where an account was opened.
+First Citizens Bank has been a part of the U.S. banking system for over 120 years.
+The Raleigh, North Carolina-based bank now operates more than 500 branches across 21 states and uses different routing numbers, depending on where an account was opened.

 However, the bank has different routing numbers depending on where you opened your account and what action you’re trying to complete.
 The following routing numbers correspond to electronic payments such as direct deposits and ACH payments.

 It’s important to know which routing number to use to ensure the funds you’re sending or receiving go to the correct account.